This is a guide covering lens flares.

 Final Remarks

-Lens flare can both be a hindrance and a help to photographers.
-It is caused by the reflections created by the components of the lens and is particularly prevalent when a point light source is present.
+Lens flare can be both a hindrance and a help to photographers.
+It is caused by the reflections created by the lens’s components and is particularly prevalent when a point light source is present.

-If you are a bit more daring, you can make artistic use of this effect.
-So, why not give it a go and see how you can add that extra wow to your photos?
+If you are a bit more daring, you can use this effect artistically.
+So, why not give it a go and see how to add that extra wow to your photos?

 Frequently Asked Questions